nabeelmaqsood/nabeelmaqsood.github.io/_pages/publications.md

 #### Bank Defaults and Emerging Peer-to-Peer Lending: Evidence from US Counties

-#### Long-term Implications of Floods on Agricultural Productivity: Evidence from Pakistan
+#### Long-term Implications of Floods on Agricultural & Industrial Productivity: Evidence from Pakistan